jesusfb/fullstack-gym/README.md

 # Fullstack Gym

-This repo contains the code for the Fullstack Gym app built for my university course.
+This repo contains the code for the Fullstack Gym app built for our university course.

 ## Technologies Used